-The Township will work with the authorities having jurisdiction to secure road improvements in the form of jog eliminations, regulation of turning movements, proper signing, including wayfinding signage, installation of traffic signals, marking of traffic lanes including bicycle lanes and paved shoulders, channelization and new road construction that will establish a functional road network as shown on Schedule A. Cycling and walking are recognized as modes of transportation which can play a positive role in improving mobility and quality of life as part of a transportation system.
-Priority for bicycle lane construction will be given to identified trails in the Township, including the Trans Canada, Rideau Trail, and connections to the Tay-Havelock Trail and work that may identify Safe Routes to School in the future.
+The Township will work with the authorities having jurisdiction to secure road improvements in the form of jog eliminations, regulation of turning movements, proper signing, installation of traffic signals, marking of traffic lanes including bicycle lanes, channelization and new road construction that will establish a functional road network as shown on Schedule A. Cycling and walking are recognized as modes of transportation which can play a positive role in improving mobility and quality of life as part of a transportation system.
+Priority for bicycle lane construction will be given to identified trails in the township, including the TransCanada, Rideau Trail, and connections to the Trillium Trail and work that may identify Safe Routes to School in the future.